augupta/React/README.md

 props.name in functional components

-state is managed within a component states can be changed states can be used in functional components this.props.name in class components
+state is managed within a component we use state when we want something to change or our react function suppose to give different UI and this happens with the helps of hooks bcoz local variable(inside function) cant update for that we need hooks states can be changed states can be used in functional components this.props.name in class components